Legal Status for Jewish People

 7. The applicant did not previously receive assistance as a returning resident from the Ministry of Aliyah and Integration, unless 10 years have passed since receipt of the last assistance, and on condition that the individual returns following residence of at least 6 years abroad.

 8. The applicant did not receive any assistance as a new immigrant from the Ministry of Aliyah and Integration during the previous two years.

-A returning resident who is separated or divorced with children, or one member of a couple who has come to Israel before their spouse, and together with their children, must, in order to receive assistance for the children as well, provide a notarized declaration by the children’s other parent, and notarized overseas, or a declaration signed before an Israeli consul, stating their agreement to the removal of the children to Israel.
+A returning resident who is separated or divorced with children, or if one spouse has come before another to Israel with their children, must provide a notarized declaration, or a declaration signed by an Israeli council, by the other parent stating their agreement to remove their child to Israel.